Skip to content

 The pull request is ready for review.
 Team members can now review and approve the changes.

-Pull Request Management Tools - Add PR Comment
+Pull Request Management - Add PR Comment

 Chat Example: